martinjacobs/corp-real-estate/corp-real-estate/content/the-truth-about-free-trade-zones.md

 **Takeaways**

 Starting business in a new country is a learning curve that requires quick adoption to local culture, laws, and business practices.
-Enter the process with a growth mindset and willingness to adapt.
+Enter the process with a growth mindset and ability to adapt.
 Finding local partners to help you through it is the key to success.